usnistgov/OSCAL/docs/content/documentation/schema/profile-layer/profile/_index.md

 ---
 title: Profile Model
 heading: "OSCAL Profile Layer: Profile Model"
 description: XML and JSON format documentation for the OSCAL [Profile model](.), which is the sole model in the OSCAL [Profile](../) layer.
-These formats model a [control baseline](/learnmore/architecture/profile/).
+These formats model a [profile](/documentation/schema/profile-layer/#profile).
 weight: 40
 aliases:
   - /docs/model/profile/